Calvin C. Goode: Legacy

 The city of Phoenix presents the Calvin C. Goode Lifetime Achievement Award annually to an "exceptional individual who has made Phoenix a better place to live by promoting social and economic justice, defending civil rights and enhancing the dignity of all people."

 The Phoenix Municipal Building was renamed the Calvin C. Goode municipal building to honor Goode.
+The building is only one of two in the city to be named in recognition of city officials.

+Goode was recognized by the Arizona Historical League in 2003 as an Arizona Historymaker for his impact on the state.

 Personal life

 Goode was married to school teacher Georgia "Georgie" Stroud from 1960 until her death in 2015.
 The couple had three sons: Vernon, Jerald, and Randolph.

 Goode and his wife were active members of the Tanner Chapel Church, a historic black church in Phoenix.
 Georgie Goode served on the board of education of the Phoenix Elementary School District and the Phoenix Union High School District.